Current density distribution for the quantum Hall effect: Current density distribution for the QHE

 \subsection{Previous discussion of where the current flows}

-The current density distribution for the case of a quantized Hall resistance became the subject of controversial discussions \cite{Laughlin1981,Halperin1982} shortly after the discovery of the QHE, which are still continuing.
+The current density distribution for the case of a quantized Hall resistance became the subject of controversial discussions shortly after the discovery of the QHE, which are still continuing \cite{Laughlin1981,Halperin1982,Buettiker1988,Chklovskii1993a,Wexler1994,Geller1994,Komiyama1996,Guven2003,Gerhardts2020}.
+We provide only a few historical steps relevant for our discussion without claiming completeness.
 The common non-interacting Landauer-B\"uttiker picture assumes current flow within compressible one-dimensional edge channels \cite{Buettiker1988}.
 Taking into account the Coulomb interaction of the carriers, Chklovskii et al.\ predicted the formation of ICSs \cite{Chklovskii1992} and then realized, calculating the ballistic current through a narrow gate defined channel, that for a quantized Hall resistance the current flows inside the ICSs \cite{Chklovskii1993a}.
 Gerhardts and collaborators used a local version of Ohm's law assuming that the imposed current density, $\ji(y)$, is proportional to the gradient of the chemical potential, $d\mu/dy$, which they calculated based on the screening theory \cite{Guven2003}.
 Since $d\mu/dy=0$ within compressible regions, they confirmed that the current flows inside the ICSs.
 However, by assuming $\ji\propto |d\mu/dy|$ in their calculations, they completely neglected the persistent current density, $\jp$, which led them to the prediction that the imposed current flows unidirectionally through all existing ICSs, i.e., in the same direction on both sides of the Hall bar \cite{Guven2003}.
 Another approach predicting \ji\ uses the continuity equation and finds $\ji\ne0$ inside compressible regions \cite{Armagnat2020}.
-We find this approach questionable, mainly because it is restricted to $\Ii\sim0$ (linear response) and, hence, fails to account for the non-linear nature of the QHE, which matters for reasonable values of \vh.
+We find this result questionable, mainly because it is based on calculating the linear response conductivity in the limit $\Ii\sim0$ by subtracting \jp\ from $\jp+\ji$ while $\jp\gg\ji$.
+However, for a finite \Ii\ current flow inside the ICSs becomes evident, once we accept that the gradient of the energy of a LL results in a drift velocity of the carriers within that LL, i.e., the local electric field drives current.